Camillaneri/NiftyApp/README.md

 The user is asked to order the five images from the most similar to the less similar to the reference image, the results will help us understand how well the recommendation algorithm predicts human choices.

 The *Main task* consists of multiple browsing sessions in which the user can try out NiftyValue's elicitation system.
-The user can like and dislike the displayed images and use the elicitation system to find new artworks based on their choices, once they find aesthetically pleasing artworks they can place them in a dedicated space, the “dashboard”.
+The user can like and dislike the displayed images and use this kind of elicitation system to find new artworks based on their choices, once they find aesthetically pleasing artworks they can place them in a dedicated space, the “dashboard”.
 These activities in addition to the users’ feedback will allow us to gather data on the way the users interact with the elicitation system and their degree of satisfaction and enjoyment while using the application.

 ### Surveys [Cami deve rivedere, se torna il discorso]